simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 * Quantum computers are highly sensitive to external interference and require extremely low temperatures to operate.
 This makes them challenging to build and maintain.
 * Major technology companies and research institutions are investing in quantum computing research and development, aiming to build practical quantum computers that can outperform classical computers in specific applications.

-> Tip: Quantum computing is not a replacement for classical computing but rather a complementary technology that can solve problems beyond the capabilities of classical computers.
+> Tip: Quantum computing isn't a replacement for classical computing but rather a complementary technology that can solve problems beyond the capabilities of classical computers.

 ### Virtual Reality (VR) and Augmented Reality (AR)